-For the stated ITU-T coders, the residual echo power measured with the echo canceller enabled should be equal to or less than the measured baseline with the echo canceller disabled.
-In addition, no peaks (see 6.4.1.2.2) are allowed that exceed 5 dB above the measured returned echo level.
+For the stated ITU-T coders, the residual echo power measured (see 6.4.1.2.1) with the echo canceller enabled should be equal to or less than the measured baseline with the echo canceller disabled.
+In addition, no peaks (see 6.4.1.2.2) are allowed that exceed 5 dB above the measured baseline with the echo canceller disabled.
 The coders for which this test is applicable are to be stated by the user.

-NOTE - This test includes non-linear echo path.
+NOTE 1 - This test includes non-linear echo path.
 See I.5.3, I.5.4, I.6.3 and ITU-T Rec.
 G.161 for further discussion on this issue.